-Background on The Changes
+Background on The Change

-Both the changes made by the SEC and the FASB are intended to reduce the cost of filing for reporting entities, FASB parlance for companies, by eliminating what the SEC considers redundant or unimportant disclosures.
-However, the changes eliminate two important disclosures - amortization of capitalized interest and hedge ineffectiveness - which investors need to accurately assess earnings and cash flow.
+The change made by the SEC is intended to reduce the cost of filing for reporting entities by eliminating what the SEC considers redundant or unimportant disclosures.
+However, one specific change in the Disclosure Update and Simplification eliminates an important disclosure - amortization of capitalized interest- which investors need to accurately assess earnings and cash flow.